 Auctions are conducted by a charitable organization, administrator or executor of an estate or law enforcement officer acting within the scope of their duties.
 Auctions may be conducted wholly or partly online.

 This portal is intended for those applying for a Private Event SOP.

 The information and resources below will help you apply for a permit and better understand your obligations as a permit holder.

-Note that you must first create an account via the iAGCO portal in order to apply for a permit online.
+You must first create an account via the iAGCO portal to apply for a permit online.